notblackout/kf2-controlled-difficulty/faq.md

 * `[ControlledDifficulty.CD_Survival]`
 * `[ControlledDifficulty.CD_PlayerController]`

-By saving its settings to only these sections, CD avoids touch settings that affect the vanilla game.
+By saving its settings to only these sections, CD avoids touching settings that affect the vanilla game.

 ### Where can I get KF-Hillside?